 COVER SHEET

-This Master Power Purchase and Sale Agreement(Version ; modified ) ("Master Agreement") is made as of the following date: , 2000 ("Effective Date").
+This Master Power Purchase and Sale Agreement ("Master Agreement") is made as of the following date: , 2000 ("Effective Date").
 The Master Agreement, together with the exhibits, schedules and any written supplements hereto, the Party A Tariff, if any, the Party B Tariff, if any, any Performance Assurance or designated collateral, credit support or margin agreement or similar arrangement between the Parties and all Transactions (including any confirmations accepted in accordance with Section 2.3 hereto) shall be referred to as the "Agreement."
 The Parties to this Master Agreement are the following: